 For first-time visitors, India can be overwhelming.
 With so much to do, see and experience, visitors can be spoilt for choice.
 Where should a first-time visitor start his/her journey?
-A Golden Triangle photography tour would be the ideal start.
+A Golden Triangle Photo tour would be the ideal start.
 The ancient monuments complimented with the bustling presence of urbanized population, going on this tour is almost like going on a time travel trip of India.
-Here’s everything you need to know about travelling to India’s famous Golden Triangle.
+Here’s everything you need to know about traveling to India’s famous Golden Triangle.

 What is the Golden Triangle?

 It definitely can’t be found on a map.
 The Golden Triangle of India denotes the road between three momentous locations of North India – Delhi, Agra, and Jaipur.

 Each stop taking almost half a day to journey via road, for keen photographers who are planning India’s famous Golden Triangle tour planning for a 10-day trip is the best option as there is simply too much to capture.
 Right from massive spice markets to ancient monuments like the Qutub Minar, the golden triangle is the leading choice for holding photography tours in India for many top photographers, and for good reason.

 - Arrival is usually at the Indira Gandhi International Airport in India’s modern capital of Delhi, the third largest city in the world.